 No Chapter / Section Policy Number Respondent Comment Response Amendment 7C Natural and Historic Environment ENV 1 Protection of Local Green Spaces of TLPC.
 I therefore conclude that the process for identifying suitable land for limited development has been poorly managed and I'm concerned that the area of land that I put forward has been purposefully excluded from both the village meeting and the plan preparation in order to satisfy some other means.
 It raises such questions that make this element of the Neighbourhood plan extremely questionable and therefore I cannot see any basis of support for redrawing the limits to development in this manner and request that this process be reassessed by an independent assessor.
 Local Green Space The plan attempts to classify the area of land 240 as a Local Green Space however I critically question the basis for such a classification.
-You have somewhat conveniently excluded from the field in event of a which use the original of the original The Parish Council refutes this suggestion.
-It undertook an open and transparent process prior to relaxing the Limits to Development. the field in question site 2 which you included as one of the sites put forward for limited development.
+You have somewhat conveniently excluded from The Parish Council refutes this suggestion.
+It undertook an open and transparent process prior to relaxing the Limits to Development. classification.
+You have somewhat conveniently excluded from the field in question site 2 which you included as one of the sites put forward for limited development.
 I note also that site 1 has been excluded from area 239 with the remaining area of 239 being classified as Local green space due to its 'Ridge and Furrow' nature.
 I remind you that both sites 1 and 2 that you have excluded are part of area 239 and 240 respectively and enjoy the same characteristics.
 How can one part be proposed as a development site and the same land be assessed as a Local Green Space.
 It is at best illogical.
-Both 239 and 240 were purchase by me as 2 fields. clearly have different characteristics to the area of land (240).
-Area 240 of the land does enjoy sporting right benefits and has been used as such over many years.
+Both 239 and 240 were purchase by me as 2 fields.
+Area 240 of the land does enjoy sporting right benefits and has These two sites very clearly have different characteristics to the area of land (240).
 You suggest that you have used the NPPF 2012 criteria for assessing local green space in order to make this assessment but I question, particularly given my comments above, why these areas have been included above other more obvious and more suitable areas that surround the village.
 I strongly disagree with this classification and request that a review of all the locations be All areas of open space were assessed and the scoring system is available to see in the Environmental Inventory.